wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 * [Working with HDInsight on Linux](/documentation/articles/hdinsight-hadoop-linux-information): Get some quick tips on working with Hadoop Linux clusters provisioned on Azure.

 * [Manage HDInsight clusters using Ambari](/documentation/articles/hdinsight-hadoop-manage-ambari): Learn how to monitor and manage your Linux-based Hadoop on HDInsight cluster by using Ambari Web, or the Ambari REST API.
--->

 ### HDInsight on Windows

 * [HDInsight documentation](/documentation/services/hdinsight/): The documentation page for Azure HDInsight with links to articles, videos, and more resources.

+-->
 * [Learning map for HDInsight](/documentation/articles/hdinsight-learn-map): A guided tour of Hadoop documentation for HDInsight.

 * [Get started with Azure HDInsight](/documentation/articles/hdinsight-hadoop-tutorial-get-started-windows): A quick-start tutorial for using Hadoop in HDInsight.

 * [Run the HDInsight samples](/documentation/articles/hdinsight-run-samples): A tutorial on how to run the samples that ship with HDInsight.

-* [Azure HDInsight SDK](http://msdnstage.redmond.corp.microsoft.com/zh-cn/library/dn479185.aspx): Reference documentation for the HDInsight SDK.
+* [Azure HDInsight <!-- deleted by customization SDK](http://msdnstage.redmond.corp.microsoft.com/zh-cn/library/dn479185.aspx) --><!-- keep by customization: begin --> SDK](http://msdn.microsoft.com/zh-cn/library/dn479185.aspx) <!-- keep by customization: end -->: Reference documentation for the HDInsight SDK.

 ### Apache Hadoop